Lightningstream/fhir_generator/README.md

 # fhir_generator

+THIS BRANCH CONTAINS THE OPENIMIS SPECIFIC BUILD FOR http://fhir.openimis.org/.
+Checkout the main branch to see the general fhir generator.

 A generator for fhir dart classes with json artifacts.
 Thie generator uses the [freezed](https://pub.dev/packages/freezed) package to generate the data classes.
 It also uses all the `primitive_types` from the [fhir](https://pub.dev/packages/fhir) package.

 ## How to Use